Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Prompting RCSL Using Learned Value.}~~ Recent studies have recognized the limitations of RCSL in stitching abilities \cite{kumar2022should, brandfonbrener2022does, zhou2023free}.
+\textbf{Prompting RCSL with Dynamic Programming.}~~ Recent studies have recognized the limitations of RCSL in stitching abilities \cite{kumar2022should, brandfonbrener2022does, zhou2023free}.
 Our work contributes to the ongoing efforts to imbue RCSL with this capability.
-Notably, $Q$-learning Decision Transformer (QDT) \cite{yamagata2023q} and Advantage Conditioned Transformer (ACT) \cite{gao2023act} have proposed the integration of the value function into RCSL.
-These methods, rooted in the Transformer architecture \cite{vaswani2017attention}, suggest modifying the RTG prompt to include value information.
-Our approach, VCS, parallels these efforts by leveraging a learned value function for action guidance and trajectory stitching.
-However, unlike these methods which substitute RTG prompting with the value function to incorporate value implicitly, VCS explicitly augments its loss function with the value information.
+Notably, $Q$-learning Decision Transformer (QDT) \cite{yamagata2023q} and Advantage Conditioned Transformer (ACT) \cite{gao2023act} have proposed integrating dynamic programming into RCSL by modifying the RTG prompt to $Q$-value or advantage prompt.
+Our approach, QCS, parallels these efforts by leveraging dynamic programming for action guidance and trajectory stitching.
+However, unlike these methods, which implicitly incorporate dynamic programming through conditioning, QCS explicitly augments its loss function with the learned $Q$-function.

 \textbf{Incorporating RCSL with Stitching Ability.} ~~ In a distinct vein, recently proposed Critic-Guided Decision Transformer (CGDT) \cite{wang2023critic} identifies the gap between target RTG and expected returns of actions as key to RCSL's limited stitching.
-To mitigate this, it adjusts DT's output with the critic network's Monte-Carlo (MC) return predictions and target RTG.
-In contrast, our VCS method employs values, learned via dynamic programming, to guide actions directly to maximize the predicted value, explicitly incorporating enhanced stitching ability.
-Another approach, Elastic Decision Transformer (EDT) \cite{wu2023elastic}, advocates for using variable context lengths in DT during inference.
-It suggests a longer historical context for decision-making in optimal trajectories and a shorter one in sub-optimal trajectories to increase the likelihood of identifying an optimal path.
-Similarly, VCS adapts its strategy based on trajectory optimality.
-However, VCS sets itself apart by modifying its learning approach during training, rather than at the inference stage.
-This is achieved by leveraging the complementary strengths of the value function and RCSL.
+To mitigate this, it adjusts DT's output with the critic network's Monte-Carlo return predictions and target RTG.
+In contrast, QCS uses $Q$-values learned through dynamic programming to guide actions, enhancing stitching ability explicitly.
+Another approach, the Elastic Decision Transformer (EDT) \cite{wu2023elastic}, recommends variable context lengths during inference, using longer contexts for optimal trajectories and shorter ones for sub-optimal trajectories to identify optimal paths better.
+QCS similarly adapts based on trajectory optimality but differentiates itself by modifying its learning approach during training, leveraging the complementary strengths of the $Q$-function and RCSL.

+Furthermore, POR \cite{xu2022policy} integrates imitation learning techniques with stitching ability by generating high-value states using additional networks and value functions.
+These states are then used as conditions for predicting actions.
+Unlike QCS, which focuses on action stitching, POR emphasizes state stitching, allowing agents to choose actions that lead to high-value states, albeit with the need for additional networks.
+By concentrating on action stitching, QCS can avoid the computational demands associated with high-dimensional state prediction.